jhan33/NHL_Analytics/README.md

 Through Tableau Public, a dashboard has been created comparing density maps of shots taken and goals scored.

 # Exploratory Data Analysis comments
-The sample game size of 12 is too small extract meaningful insights.
+The sample game size of 12 is too small to extract meaningful insights.
 However, the current data has shown a high volume of shots taken in x,y coordinates of (-30,0) to (-60,-20), with few goals scored in that region.
 This may indicate players who take shots in those region may provide less value overall in terms of goals scored.